Weightlifting at the 1904 Summer Olympics – Men's two hand lift

-The men's two hand lift was a weightlifting event held as part of the Weightlifting at the 1904 Summer Olympics programme.
+The men's two hand lift was a weightlifting event held as part of the weightlifting programme at the 1904 Summer Olympics.
 It was the second time the event was held.
 Four athletes from two nations competed.

 Background

 This was the second of two appearances of this two hand lift event.
 It was previously held in 1896.

 Competition format

 In this weightlifting event, two hands were used in lifting the weights.
 Any style could be used.